gmihaila/gmihaila.github.io/docs/markdown/tutorial_notebooks/gpt2_finetune_classification.md

 # Set seed for reproducibility.
 set_seed(123)

-# Number of training epochs (authors recommend between 2 and 4).
+# Number of training epochs (authors on fine-tuning Bert recommend between 2 and 4).
 epochs = 4

 # Number of batches - depending on the max sequence length and GPU memory.